The M.Ed. in Curriculum and Instruction, Elementary School Education, is a cohort-based

 - submit official transcripts of all previous college work.

-The Master of Education in Curriculum and Instruction with a concentration in Elementary Education requires completion of a minimum of 33 semester hours.
+The Master of Education in Curriculum and Instruction with a concentration in Elementary Education requires completion of 33 semester hours.

 Candidates must successfully complete a comprehensive exam to be taken in the last semester of coursework (may be taken no more than twice).